Anon-Planet/thgtoa/guide.md

 If you intend to only use Tor over VPN, you only need one VPN account.

-See [Appendix R: Installing a VPN on your VM or Host OS][Appendix R: Installing a VPN on your VM or Host OS.] for instructions.
+See [Appendix R: Installing a VPN on your VM or Host OS][Appendix R: Installing a VPN on your VM or Host OS] for instructions.

 ### Whonix Virtual Machines: